jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

-title: A Functional API For Neural Nets in PyTorch
+title: A Functional API For Feedforward Neural Nets in PyTorch
-summary: What would PyTorch look like if state was properly encapsulated?
+summary: What would training feedforward neural networks in PyTorch look like if the library were committed to functional programming?
-date: 2018-07-18
+date: 2019-09-02
 category: code
-slug: pytorch-api
+slug: pytorch-functional-api
+thumbnail: /static/images/blog/pytorch-functional-api/pytorch-logo.png
 tags: python; pytorch; ml; ai
-published: false
+published: true

 The encapsulation of model state in PyTorch is, to be frank, confusing.
-The API for defining a module container is pleasantly functional (as in functional programming), but to train the model, suddenly the user is required to share its parameters and its gradient among multiple disconnected objects, including an optimization algorithm and a loss function.
-These objects are in turn called upon to mutate the parameters in specific, unintuitive ways, such as through the `loss.backward()` and `optimizer.step()` methods.
+To train a model, the user is required to share its parameters and its gradient among multiple disconnected objects, including an optimization algorithm and a loss function.
+These objects are in turn called upon to mutate the gradient and the parameters in specific, unintuitive ways, including the `loss.backward()` and `optimizer.step()` methods.

 What's going on with state in PyTorch?
 Why are model parameters shared and mutated between three distinct objects?
 And what would PyTorch look like with an API that was